solita/solita.github.com/_posts/2014-12-01-when-to-refactor.md

 If you need to understand some code, even if you're not going to change it, refactoring the code is one means for understanding it better.
 Extract methods and variables, give them better names and move things around until the code says clearly what it does.
 You may combine this with writing unit tests, [which likewise helps to understand the code](http://www.jbrains.ca/permalink/does-unit-testing-add-value-when-were-not-doing-tdd).

 If the code has good test coverage, you might as well commit the changes you just did, in hopes of the next reader understanding the code faster <a name="note-2-ref"></a>[[2]](#note-2).
 But even if the code has no tests, you can do some refactoring to understand it and then throw away your changes - your understanding will remain.
 If you know that you're going to throw away your changes, you can even do the throwaway refactoring faster with less care.
 And for complex refactorings, when you're not sure about what sequence of steps would bring you safely to your goal, prodding around the code can help you to get a feel for the correct refactoring sequence.

+## TL;DR

+Refactoring does not have to be, nor should be, its own development phase which takes weeks or months.
+Instead it can be done incrementally in small steps, interleaved with feature development.

 <hr>